-Gilles de la Tourette syndrome (Tourette Syndrome or TS) is a neurological disorder which becomes evident in early childhood or adolescence before the age of 18 years.
-Tourette syndrome is defined by multiple motor and vocal tics lasting for more than one year.
+Gilles de la Tourette syndrome (Tourette Syndrome or TS) is a neurological disorder which becomes evident in early childhood or adolescence.
 The first symptoms usually are involuntary movements (tics) of the face, arms, limbs or trunk.
 These tics are frequent, repetitive and rapid.
 The most common first symptom is a facial tic (eye blink, nose twitch, grimace), and is replaced or added to by other tics of the neck, trunk, and limbs.

 These involuntary (outside the patient's control) tics may also be complicated, involving the entire body, such as kicking and stamping.
 Many persons report what are described as premonitory urges -- the urge to perform a motor activity.
 Other symptoms such as touching, repetitive thoughts and movements and compulsions can occur.

-There are also verbal tics.
-These verbal tics (vocalizations) usually occur with the movements.
-These vocalizations include grunting, throat clearing, shouting and barking.
-The verbal tics may also be expressed as coprolalia (the involuntary use of obscene words or socially inappropriate words and phrases) or copropraxia (obscene gestures).
+Vocal tics may occur with the movements, and can include grunting, throat clearing, shouting and barking.
+Vocal tics may also be expressed as coprolalia (the involuntary use of obscene words or socially inappropriate words and phrases) or copropraxia (obscene gestures).
 Despite widespread publicity, coprolalia/copropraxia is uncommon with tic disorders.

 Most people with TS and other tic disorders will lead productive lives.
 There are no barriers to achievement in their personal and professional lives.
 Persons with TS can be found in all professions.
 A goal of TSA is to educate both patients and the public of the many facets of tic disorders.
 Increased public understanding and tolerance of TS symptoms are of paramount importance to people with Tourette Syndrome.